hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-virtual-network-in-hpe-greenlake-for-private-cloud.md

 ---
 ## Introduction

-HPE GreenLake for private cloud is: designed to deliver and help manage a private cloud.
-Available on the HPE GreenLake Central platform, the HPE GreenLake for private cloud is
+HPE GreenLake for Private Cloud Enterprise is: designed to deliver and help manage a private cloud.
+Available on the HPE GreenLake Central platform, the HPE GreenLake for Private Cloud Enterprise is

 * An HPE designed, implemented, owned, and operated private cloud that is deployed at a customer site
 * Offered as a consumption-based service that enables customers to better align costs to outcomes